anuragShingare30/Foundry_Lottery/README.md

     ```

+15. **During testing with foundry, keep some point for best practices:**
+    - Never make a variable public which contain imp. keys.
+    - Write `getterFunctions`
+    - Only main contract can call `errors,events,structs,enums,types aliases`
+    - Contract instance can call/send `getter n write functions`
+    - continue...

 #### WRITING UNIT/FORK TEST

-- For, advance testing we will use `HelperConfig, Contract and Deploy` file.
+- For, advance testing we will use `HelperConfig, MainContract and Deploy` file.
 - Follow, `Best practices and vm cheatcodes above for advance and better testing`.